tc39/proposal-wavy-dot/README.md

 ### Wavy Dot

 Like the (*?.*) of the [optional chaining proposal](https://tc39.es/proposal-optional-chaining/), wavy dot (*~.*) is a proposed infix operator with the same precedence as dot (*.*).
 Both can be understood as *adjective dot*, i.e., an operation that is dot-like, but differs according to the adjective.
+Once the optional chaining proposal is accepted, we will also propose an operator combining the two adjectives, such as (*?~.*) or (*~?.*).

 When the wavy dot expression occurs in a syntactic context in which the value of the expression might be used, the syntax has the following equivalences

 | Syntax | Internal Method |
 | --- | --- |